For one-sheet bio click here

 That’s how Thomas Oliver describes his reincarnation as a singer songwriter after a long career in journalism.

 While working at Atlanta’s largest newspaper, Thomas wrote songs and performed them on the weekends.
 Eventually, he produced two CDs of stone-cold country – honky-tonk blues and love-sick ballads.
-The Georgia Music Industry Association honored five of his songs from those two CDs as its Best of Country.
+The Georgia Music Industry Association honored five of his songs from those two CDs at its Best of Country showcases.